ostueker/ACENET_Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 Here, we added a line to include the header file 'omp.h' and a line to include the 'parallel for' pragma.

 > ## Using more threads
+> How many threads did you use?
-> What happens to the runtime when you change the number of threads to be used?
+> What happens to the runtime when you change the number of threads?
 {: .challenge}

 In this case, the number of iterations around the for loop gets divided across the number of threads available.
 In order to do this, however, OpenMP needs to know how many iterations there are in the for loop.
 It also can't change part way through the loops.
+To ensure this, there are some rules:
-How can this happen?
-You can't change the value of 'size' within one of the iterations.
-You also can't use a call to 'break()' or 'exit()' within the for loop, either.
+* You must not change the value of 'size' within one of the iterations.
+* You must not use a call to 'break()' or 'exit()' within the for loop, either.
 These functions pop you out of the for loop before it is done.

 ## Summing the values in a matrix